johnnyy5929/sep10-freedom-project/blog/entry03.md

 ##### 12/18/23

 ## Content
 For the first and second blog, I talked about the problems with cooking, now I am on the stage of Brainstorm and how to solve these problems.
-I looked into the past, present and futher of cooking, and found many intersting ideas, I made a time line in where you can see these ideas.
+I looked into the past, present and future of cooking, and found many interesting ideas.
+I made a timeline where you can see these ideas.
 For the future I came up with 4 different ideas about how to cook when fast, easy and safe.
 I also tried solving a problem of how to get food on Mars.

 ### Ideas
 * A better app